ucsb-cs48-s20/project-s0-t2-env/docs/DEPLOY.md

   "specificConductance": 1420
 }]
 ```

-# Step 11: Running on Localhost
+# Step 9: Running on Localhost
 At this point you should be able to run the application on localhost.

 In your terminal type `npm run dev` to see the application run.
 Go to localhost:3000 to see if the product is running.

 If it works, proceed to the next step.

-# Step 12: Configuring secrets for GitHub Actions
+# Step 10: Configuring secrets for GitHub Actions
 At this point, if you look at your GitHub repo, you’ll probably see that there is an red X next to the commit hash on the main page.

 The red x signifies that GitHub Action is trying to run test cases for this repo, but the test cases are failing.
 This is likely because the secrets necessary for GitHub Actions to succeed have not yet been configured.

 Here is a link on how to configure the secrets for GitHub Actions: https://github.com/ucsb-cs48-s20/demo-nextjs-app/blob/master/docs/auth0-github-actions.md

-After the Next Step, return here instead of the README linked.
+After the **Next Step**, return here instead of the README linked.

-# Step 13: Configure the application to run on Heroku
+# Step 11: Configure the application to run on Heroku

 The instructions are listed below:

+As you are following the instructions make sure you are naming the lab properly and not just writing lab00 everywhere.

 * https://github.com/ucsb-cs48-s20/demo-nextjs-app/blob/master/docs/heroku.md

+After **Step 10** is complete return here.

+# Step 12: Continue with lab09

+Congratulations!
+The app should now be working on Heroku.
+Refer back to https://ucsb-cs48.github.io/s20/lab/lab09/ to continue with the rest of the lab.